When a weed-friendly world collides with your job application

 PUBLIC AGENCIES

-Unlike many commercial enterprises, local public agencies say they are not seeing a significant increase in those testing positive for marijuana.
+Unlike many commercial enterprises, South Sound public agencies say they are not seeing a significant increase in those testing positive for marijuana.

 It’s rare when a bus driver candidate fails a pre-employment test, said Pierce Transit spokeswoman Rebecca Japhet.